-There have been no reported interactions between a breathing pacemaker system and any of the enhanced screening technology now in use at airports worldwide.
+There have been no reported interactions between a diaphragm pacing system and any of the enhanced screening technology now in use at airports worldwide.

 X-ray backscatter devices, whether active or passive, operate in the X-ray band of the electromagnetic spectrum.
 Millimeter wave scanner use extremely high frequency radio waves which are far above those used to power the implanted receivers.
-Based on this information, the likelihood of an adverse interaction between those screening technologies and a breathing pacemaker system is nearly zero.
+Based on this information, the likelihood of an adverse interaction between those screening technologies and a diaphragm pacing system is nearly zero.
 However, ABD has not conducted scientific testing to validate that statement.
-Therefore, it is left to each patient’s discretion to decide if they wish to go through the enchanced security procedures or opt for a manual search.
+Therefore, it is left to each patient’s discretion to decide if they wish to go through the enhanced security procedures or opt for a manual search.

 The US Food and Drug Adminstration has released the following information:

 “Millimeter wave security systems which comply with the limits set in the applicable national non-ionizing radiation safety standard . . . cause no known adverse health effects.”

 The US Transportation Security Administration has released the following information:

 “The Transportation Security Administration uses millimeter wave Advanced Imaging Technology to keep the traveling public safe. . .
 The use of Advanced Imaging Technology presents no health or safety concerns for any passenger. . .”